CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 3. Avoid WHERE loops

-WHERE loops effectively replace DO/IF loops.
-In some circumstances these may improve readability.
-They certainly make it easier to write code.
-However they are nightmare to debug and hamper portability.
-Especially nested WHERE loops.
+`WHERE` loops are sometimes used in stead of `DO` loops with an `IF`.
+In some circumstances, this may improve readability and is easier to write.
+However, they are difficult to debug, hamper portability and are therefore discouraged.
 Moreover it will not pass JULES coding standards.

 ### 4. Variable names